Red Lick Independent School District

-Red Lick Independent School District is a public school district based in Red Lick, Texas (USA).
+Red Lick Independent School District is a public school district based in Red Lick, Texas, United States.
 Red Lick ISD also serves a small portion of the towns Leary and Texarkana.

-The district has two campuses - Red Lick Elementary (Grades K-4) and Red Lick Middle (Grades 5-8).
+The district has two campuses - Red Lick Elementary (kindergarten - grade 4) and Red Lick Middle (grades 5-8).
 In 2009, the school district was rated "exemplary" by the Texas Education Agency.